davidchesnut/davidchesnutRepo0201234535/davidchesnutDocset0201234535/add-license-checks-to-office-and-sharepoint-add-ins.md

 2. The code uses a custom function to decode the license token and convert it from base-64 to a string format that the Office Store verification service accepts.

-    > [!Note]
+    > [!NOTE]
-> For Outlook add-ins, the  *et*  query parameter string is only URL-encoded, and **not** base-64 encoded.
+> For Outlook add-ins, the  *et*  query parameter string is only URL-encoded, and**not**base-64 encoded.
 To use this example with an Outlook add-in, remove the code that converts the token from base-64 encoding.
 3. The code passes the token in string format to the verification service for validation.
-After the verification service returns a  **VerifyEntitlementTokenResponse** object that represents the validation results, the code can access the object's properties that contain attributes of the license token.
+After the verification service returns a **VerifyEntitlementTokenResponse**object that represents the validation results, the code can access the object's properties that contain attributes of the license token.

 In this example, the code prints out the user ID of the add-in user and whether the license token is a test token.